 Linus Pauling and Chemical Bonding

 Linus Pauling was a brilliant chemist who made major contributions to the understanding of chemical bonding.
-His work helped to establish the modern theory of chemical bonding, which is based on the idea that atoms bond together by sharing electrons.
-This theory has since become a cornerstone of chemistry, and it is used to explain the properties of molecules and materials.
+His work helped establish the modern theory of chemical bonding, based on the idea that atoms bond together by sharing electrons.
+This theory has become a cornerstone of chemistry, used to explain the properties of molecules and materials.

 Basic Concepts

 The basic concept behind chemical bonding is that atoms bond together by sharing electrons.
-When two atoms share an electron, they form a covalent bond.
-The strength of the bond depends on the number of electrons that are shared.
-The more electrons that are shared, the stronger the bond.
+When two atoms share electrons, they form a covalent bond.
+The bond's strength depends on the number of shared electrons; more shared electrons mean a stronger bond.
+Covalent bonds form when the orbitals of two atoms overlap.
+This overlap allows electrons in the orbitals to interact, forming a molecular orbital—a new orbital created from the overlap of two atomic orbitals.

-A variety of equipment and techniques can be used to study chemical bonding.
-These techniques include:
+Several equipment and techniques are used to study chemical bonding:

 - X-ray diffraction